Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

 provided the integral exists and assuming that $\mc{P}(X)$ refers to the set of probabilities on a set $X$.
 We refer to these operators as the \emph{actions} of kernels on distributions and functions, respectively.

-Equipped with these new operators, Markov kernels can now be seen as a point-wise probabilistic description of the distortion process applied to a probability distribution $\mu$ on $X_1$, transforming it into another \emph{observed} distribution on $X_2$; equivalently, we can make a similar comment for functions $f$ of $X_2$.
-Again, Markov kernels are nothing else than observation channels.
+Equipped with their action, Markov kernels can now be seen as a point-wise probabilistic description of the distortion process applied to a probability distribution $\mu$ on $X_1$, transforming it into another \emph{observed} distribution on $X_2$; equivalently, we can make a similar comment for functions $f$ of $X_2$.
+Again, Markov kernels are nothing else than \emph{observation channels} \citep{csiszar1972class}.